CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Is Your VW a Lemon?

-To determine if you have a VW lemon law claim, check to see whether your new vehicle repairs were made under VW’s manufacturer’s warranty.
+To determine if you have a lemon law claim, check to see whether your new vehicle repairs were made under VW’s manufacturer’s warranty.
 If so, you probably have a claim.
 Keep in mind that all repair attempts must be made by a VW authorized agent.
-Don’t take your vehicle to an independent neighborhood mechanic because that will void your Volkswagen lemon law protection.
+Don’t take your vehicle to an independent neighborhood mechanic because that will void your lemon law protection.

-If you own a used vehicle, then you will need one of three specific warranties to have a VW lemon law claim.
+If you own a used vehicle, then you will need one of three specific warranties to have a lemon law claim.
 These warranties are listed in a separate section below.
-The Volkswagen lemon law says that you need to have made a “reasonable number of attempts” to get your new vehicle repaired before filing a legal claim.
+The lemon law says that you need to have made a “reasonable number of attempts” to get your new vehicle repaired before filing a legal claim.
 Find out more in: Do You Have a Lemon?

 Common defects that affect safety include: